HipSTR-Tool/HipSTR-tutorial/README.md

 This is great, but what is HipSTR doing under the hood?
 And how can we visualize these results to gain confidence?

-Below, we'll use the output from the **--viz-out** HipSTR option (*trio.marshfield.no_snps.viz.gz*) and a tool provided in the HipSTR directory called **VizAlnPdf**.
+Below, we'll use the output from the **--viz-out** HipSTR option (*trio.marshfield.viz.gz*) and a tool provided in the HipSTR directory called **VizAlnPdf**.
 This tool analyzes the compressed visualization file to generate PDFs of HipSTR's maximum-likelihood (ML) alignments.
 These ML alignments indicate the arrangement of all of a sample's reads relative to its ML genotype.
 Before we can do so, we need to index the compressed file using [tabix](http://www.htslib.org/doc/tabix.html):

-    tabix -p vcf trio.marshfield.no_snps.viz.gz
+    tabix -p vcf trio.marshfield.viz.gz

 ### NA12891
 Visualizing the maximum likelihood alignments for NA12891 is easy:

-    HipSTR/VizAlnPdf trio.marshfield.no_snps.viz.gz chr1 13784267 NA12891 viz_NA12891 3
+    HipSTR/VizAlnPdf trio.marshfield.viz.gz chr1 13784267 NA12891 viz_NA12891 3
 This will generate a PDF file *viz_NA12891.pdf* containing maximum likelihood alignments for every *3*rd read.
 ![NA12891!](https://raw.githubusercontent.com/HipSTR-Tool/HipSTR-tutorial/master/viz_NA12891.png)
 The first group of reads provides strong support for the reference allele in this sample.
 The second group of reads, which contain insertions highlighted in red, stronly support the +4 bp allele.
 Internally, HipSTR disentangles which read belongs to each haplotype as is diplayed in the PDF.